Corbin Carroll Player Props: Diamondbacks vs. Dodgers

 Corbin Carroll At The Plate

-- Carroll has gotten a hit in three of six games this season (50.0%), with multiple hits twice.
+- Carroll has gotten a hit in three of seven games this year (42.9%), with multiple hits twice.

-- He has hit a home run in one of six games, and in 4.3% of his plate appearances.
+- He has homered in one of seven games, and in 3.7% of his plate appearances.

 - Carroll has an RBI in one game this season.